tourkaman/PDC-support-web/documents/running/managing_files/storing_data.rst

 .. rubric:: After running your processes

 * Move important data files to your own departmental storage systems after performing computations at PDC.
-  Remember, space on Klemming is currently limited, and are not backed up
+  Remember, space on Lustre is currently limited, and are not backed up
 * Smaller data files can be moved to AFS

 .. _storing_advanced: